 “After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands and crying out with a loud voice, saying, ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’”

-Although we as a Church have fallen short of this harmonious and racially diverse mission, I believe that it’s never too late to start.
-It’s never too late for churches, pastors, and ministers to reach out to their communities and to foster diversity within their own staff, elder boards, and congregations.
+Although we as a Church have fallen short of this harmonious and racially diverse mission, I believe that it’s never too late for churches, pastors, and ministers to reach out to their communities and to foster diversity within their own staff, elder boards, and congregations.

 With this goal in mind, I started a ministry in 2007 called Dream of Destiny.
 The name was inspired by Dr. Martin Luther King Jr.’s “I Have a Dream” speech he delivered in 1963 at the Lincoln Memorial in Washington D.C.
 Referring to the white brothers and sisters who had joined the freedom demonstration, he said,